loschsoftware/lsedit-extensions/docs/Getting started.md

         // ...and its children
         UIElementCollection _cgChildren = grid.Children;

-        // Convert those to an array to object[] childGridChildren = new object[_cgChildren.Count];
+        // Convert those to an array as well object[] childGridChildren = new object[_cgChildren.Count];
         _cgChildren.CopyTo(childGridChildren, 0);